This is your undocumented anchor man, Mark Stein, sitting in.

 No.

-I mean the program.
+I mean, the program...

-But uh you know, that is the point, isn't it?
+But, you know, that is the point, isn't it?

-Because that's that is not a bug, that is a feature, as the computer guys say.
+That is a feature, as the computer guys say.

-Mark Stein in for rush, lots more straight ahead.
+In Cincinnati, Mark Stein, InforRush, lots more straight ahead.

-Uh Cindy Sheehan is restarting her campaign against the wars in Iraq and Afghanistan, setting up tents near the Washington Monument.
+Cindy Sheehan is restarting her campaign against the wars in Iraq and Afghanistan, setting up tents near the Washington Monument.

-Uh Cindy Sheehan notes the movement has lost much of its steam since Bush left office.
+Cindy Sheehan notes the movement has lost much of its steam since Bush left office.

 Nobody cares.

-They're not gonna do this.
+They're not going to do this.

-Getting this health care thing, getting the dead goat carcass of Obamacare across the bridge, burning the bridge, uh that will count for more.
+Getting this health care thing, getting the dead goat carcass of Obamacare across the bridge, burning the bridge, that will count for more.

-What he will do to America uh will be far more than anything he could do to Afghanistan or Iraq.
+What he will do to America will be far more than anything he could do to Afghanistan or Iraq.

 Let's go to Tom in South Holland, Illinois.

-Tom, you're live on the Rush Limbaugh show.
+Tom, you're live on the Rushlinbaugh Show.

 Great to have you with us.